Road traffic is always a pain in the rear. Web traffic, on the other hand, is a whole different story. For a marketer, at least.

 And now, to answer the question in the headline of this article…

-If you paid attention to the most effective SEO practices for increasing organic traffic in 2020 (and 2021 for that matter, since we’re about to enter the next year), a lot of them are in one way or another connected to blogging.
+If you paid attention to the most effective SEO practices for increasing organic traffic, a lot of them are in one way or another connected to blogging.
 Almost all key SEO trends are significantly easier to hop on if you have a blog on your website.

 Here are just a few reasons why having a blog can help you boost your website’s organic traffic: